bbadzioch/ubgrade/README.md

 ## 2. Preparation for grading

-**2.1.** After the exam has been administered scan the exam copies to pdf files.
+**2.1.** After the exam has been administered scan exam copies to pdf files.
-If needed, rotate the scanned pages, so that they are normally oriented (not sideways or upside down).
+For best results use photo/text scanner setting.
+Black and white low resulution scans may create problems.
+The scanned exam pages can be oriented sideways or upside down.
+The orientation will be adjusted as needed, provided that all pages in any given scanned file have the same orientation (different orientation in different files is fine).

 **2.2.** Create a directory (which we will subsequently call *the main grading directory*) in which all grading files will reside.
 Inside this directory create a subdirectory named `scans` and place the scanned pdf files there.

 **2.3.** Create a csv file with the roster of students taking the exam.
 This file should have at least two columns.
 The column with the heading `person_number` should be populated with person numbers of students taking the exam.
-The column with the heading `email` should contain email addresses of students.
+The column with the heading `email` should contain email addresses of students (which will be needed to send graded exams back to students).
 Columns with other data (student names etc.) can be included as well.
 The header row should be the first row of the csv file.
 Place the file in the main grading directory.
 We will refer to this file as *the gradebook file*.

 **2.4.** Use the function `ubgrade.prep_grading` to prepare grading files.
 The signature of this function is as follows: